During a long day of boating, you’ll want to hit dry land to stretch your sealegs and break out the lunch!

 Even if you don’t find yourself in rougher waters and tides, I still suggest setting an anchor to keep yourself straight.
 Wakes from other boaters or strong gusts of wind can sway you into a fellow boater’s vessel.

-Whatever you do, make sure it’s a taught line.
+Whatever you do, make sure it’s a taut line.
 You can always tie it off with a marine anchor shore spike like this one by Slide Anchor (check price on Amazon).

 Alternatively, you could secure the main anchor off the pontoon’s stern.
 In fact, there are several double-anchoring methods you can use for beaching near land: